zbynekdrlik/obs-yt-player/DOCUMENTATION_STRUCTURE.md

 Each phase builds on previous phases, creating a complete system.

 ## Current Implementation Status
-As of version 1.8.1:
-- ✅ Phase 1: Scaffolding complete
-- ✅ Phase 2: Tool management complete
-- ✅ Phase 3: Playlist sync complete
-- ✅ Phase 4: Video download complete
-- ✅ Phase 5: AcoustID metadata extraction complete
+The complete video processing pipeline is now functional with:
-- ✅ Phase 6: iTunes metadata search complete
+- ✅ Phase 1-8: Complete foundation and processing pipeline
-- ✅ Phase 7: Smart title parsing fallback complete + song title cleaning extension
+- ✅ Universal song title cleaning for all metadata sources
-- ✅ Phase 8: Audio normalization complete
+- ✅ Audio normalization to -14 LUFS with clean, annotation-free song titles
-- ⏳ Phase 9-11: To be implemented
+- ⏳ Phase 9-11: Playback and control features to be implemented

-The complete video processing pipeline is now functional with consistent audio normalization to -14 LUFS and clean song titles without annotations.
+All videos are processed through: download → metadata extraction → universal cleaning → audio normalization.